Football clubs

 St Leonards Social FC emblem

-St Leonards Social was established by members of the St Leonards FC Social Club and have been an ever present name in the East Sussex Premier since 2003-04, winning the league on four occasions.
-The club currently field two teams and currently play at Tile Kiln, having also briefly used the Firs.
+St Leonards Social were formed by members of the St Leonards FC Social Club.
+The club have won the East Sussex Premier Division four times, placing them among the league’s most successful modern‑era sides.
+They currently field two teams and play at Tile Kiln, having also briefly used the Firs.
+Social remained a strong presence in the Premier Division for many years before being relegated in 2024.

 St Leonards Swifts